E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Introduction

 \section{Introduction}

-Developing generative models for a specific data modality requires carefully choosing the generative method, feature representation, and neural network (NN) architecture.
-Field-based representations offer a unifying perspective since modeling continuous domain functions is needed in many domains.
-In this work, we show how field-based molecule representations can be modeled successfully, achieving competitive performance, compared to the point-cloud molecule representation counterpart.
+Developing generative models for specific data modalities requires carefully choosing the generative method, feature representation, and NN architecture.
+Field-based representations may offer a unifying perspective, extending the usage of highly successful architectures from natural language or images to other input modalities \cite{zhuang2023diffusion}.
+We develop Field-based Molecule Generation (FMG), a generative model of three-dimensional field representations of molecules, which encode the joint distribution of molecular graphs and 3D conformations.

-Organic molecules generally contain a restricted number of atom types, bound mostly through covalent bonds.
-Most atoms in organic molecules are non-ionized, and distances between two bonded atoms should follow empirically attested values.
-In an attempt to achieve realistic bond distances, rotation equivariant NN architectures have been devised \citep{pmlr-v202-peng23b, guan2023d}.
-The developed methods only receive pairwise atom distances, which are rotation invariant.
+Organic molecules generally contain a restricted number of atom types, bound mostly through covalent bonds, and they can be used as drugs, inhibiting or promoting biological processes.
+Their effectiveness crucially depends on successfully binding and interacting with proteins or other small molecules in the organism.
+In turn, the interaction between two molecules can only be determined once their 3D conformations are known.
+This motivated the development of many generative models for molecular conformations.
+Recently, the vast majority of work has been done on generative model parameterizations that are invariant to the Euclidean group of isometries in 3D, E(3) \citep{pmlr-v162-hoogeboom22a, pmlr-v202-peng23b,vignac2023midi,pmlr-v202-xu23n,wu2022diffusionbased}.

+The E(3) group contains any reflections, rotations, and translations, whereas $\text{SE(3)} \subset \text{E(3)}$ (special E(3)) contains only proper rotations and translations.
+In general, molecules are not E(3) invariant.
+Certain molecules are sensitive to reflections meaning that one cannot superimpose the molecule to its mirror-image by (proper) rotations and translations.
+This property is called chirality or handedness, and chiral molecules form enantiomer pairs (Figure~\ref{fig:enantiomerVisualization}).

-While the aforementioned properties clearly incentivize the development of rotational equivariant architectures, this may come at the cost of potentially incorrect enantiomer generation.
-Enantiomers are mirror-image pairs of atoms, where one of the molecules (chiral configurations) cannot be superimposed to the other through any rotation and translation (see Fig~\ref{fig:enantiomerVisualization}).
-They are present in any molecule with a tetrahedral carbon configuration with four unique groups.
-In the popular drug-like dataset GEOM, about 27\% of the molecules contain such chiral configurations, and they can be crucial in the potency and safety of drugs.
-In ibuprofen, albuterol, and naproxen, one of the two enantiomers was shown to be more effective, while in thalidomide and propoxyphene, the incorrect enantiomer is toxic and can lead to severe side effects \cite{10.1093/toxsci/kfp097}.
+Chiral centers are often tetrahedral carbon configurations containing four unique groups.
+In molecular biology, chirality is crucial to the potency and safety of drugs.
+In ibuprofen, albuterol, and naproxen, one of the two enantiomers was shown to be more effective, while in thalidomide and propoxyphene, the incorrect enantiomer is toxic and can lead to severe side effects \citep{10.1093/toxsci/kfp097}.
+In proteins, out of 21 standard amino acids, only Glycine is not chiral.
+Although classically it was believed that only one chiral configuration is present in nature \citep{sym13122277}, patients with disorders such as cataracts, macular degeneration, arteriosclerosis, and Alzheimer’s disease present both \citep{MASTERS1977, FUJII2018840}.
+In the drug-like molecule dataset, GEOM, 27\% of the molecules contain chiral centers.